Marklogic-retired/marklogic-data-hub/examples/SLED/README.md

 ## Predefined Flows

 The project has flows predefined for integrating the Member data and claims.
+All flows are run as part of the `./gradlew install` command.

 - **Curam**: Has steps for ingesting and mapping Member data from CURAM system.
 - **Mmis**: Has steps for ingesting and mapping Member data from MMIS system.
 - **Claims**: Has steps for ingesting and mapping Claims Header and Claim Items data.
 - **ProviderData**: Has steps for ingesting and mapping Provider data.
 - **Mastering**: Has a mastering step for matching and merging duplicate data across the systems.

+Custom Gradle tasks are available to run each flow with the pattern `./gradlew run<FlowName>` (e.g., `./gradlew runProviderData`).

 ## How to Integrate the Data